 Quarantine Class 3 Rule Policy

 Matching Policy for sessions to and from a Quarantine class 3 net.

 Dynamic Interface Handling

 Restricts rule processing to the specified dynamic network interface (if installed and configured).

 Continues with rule processing, even if no matching interface can be found.
 The subsequent rule is then used for rule evaluation.

 The interface that the destination address is allowed to use.
-Only applicable for bi-directional rules.
+Only applicable to bi-directional rules.

 Disables interface checks.
-Only applicable for bi-directional rules.
+Only applicable to bi-directional rules.